liuhuang31/dcase17_cnn/README.md

-<<<<<<< HEAD
-# CNN based DCASE 2016 sound event detection system
+# CNN based DCASE 2017 sound event detection system

-Sound event detection system submitted to [DCASE 2016](http://www.cs.tut.fi/sgn/arg/dcase2016/task-sound-event-detection-in-real-life-audio) (detection and classification of acoustic scenes and events) challenge.

-Convolutional neural network is used for detecting and classifying polyphonic events in a long temporal context of filter bank acoustic features.
-Training data are augmented vi sox speed perturbation.
+The original code is here https://github.com/gorinars/dcase16-cnn

+For dcase2017 challenge, which i changed some places : download the Dcase17 dataset, change the feature parameter.

-On development data set the system achieves 0.84% segment error rate (7.7% relative imporment compared to baseline) 36.3% F-measure (55.1 relative better than baseline system).
+On development data set the system achieves 0.78 segment error rate and 51.4% F-measure.

-Technical details are descibed in the [challenge report](http://www.cs.tut.fi/sgn/arg/dcase2016/documents/challenge_technical_reports/Task3/Gorin_2016_task3.pdf).
-Detailed results summary on development and evaluation audios are also [available](http://www.cs.tut.fi/sgn/arg/dcase2016/task-results-sound-event-detection-in-real-life-audio):

 ## Basic usage